WeenSpace/saleor-dashboard/docs/running-tests.md

 Cypress tests work until version 3.18.
 From version 3.19 we moved the tests to PW.

 > [!NOTE]
-> The tests are based on Saleor Cloud and use snapshots with prepared data.
+> The tests are based on WeenSpace Cloud and use snapshots with prepared data.
-> If you want to run those tests on your infrastructure you should update test data with your own created objects https://github.com/saleor/saleor-dashboard/blob/main/playwright/data/e2eTestData.ts and make sure to create snapshot.
+> If you want to run those tests on your infrastructure you should update test data with your own created objects https://github.com/weenspace/weenspace-admin/blob/main/playwright/data/e2eTestData.ts and make sure to create snapshot.

 Playwright-specific env variables to `.env` file